itatsmove/smovechallenge/challenges/infCaseStudy.md

 * How the backend is hosted
 * What type of database is used and how it is hosted

-The infrastructure should predominantly use services available from AWS.
+The infrastructure should predominantly use services available from AWS (but non AWS services are also acceptable).

 You may describe the proposed infrastructure using text, diagrams, a presentation, configuration scripts, or any other medium you'd like!